 Are there any reasons why I should not have Dry Needling?

 The following people should not have Dry Needling:

 - People who are on blood thinning medication

 - Those who have a history of epilepsy

 - Women who are in their first trimester of pregnancy

-At Somerton Physiotherapy Clinic Aidan Earley MISCP is fully certified in Dry Needling treatment.
-To book an appointment online with Aidan click the Book Now button below or call us on 0852455600.
+At Somerton Physiotherapy Clinic Adam Kinsella MISCP is fully certified in Dry Needling treatment.
+To book an appointment online with Adam click the Book Now button below or call us on 0852455600.